streamdata-gallery-organizations/urban-airship/_listings/urban-airship/appcontentproduct-iddownload-post-postman.md

             "body": {
               "mode": "raw"
             },
             "description": "Returns a temporary URL where the client can download the content.
 In the payload, the receipt string is the receipt data from the purchase.
-It should be unaltered from how Apple delivers it to your application.udid is an optional field to help identify a particular user’s purchases, which can aid debugging.
-It should always be a hash of the UDID, not the actual UDID, to ensure compliance with Apple’s TOS.
-The optional version field should be the StoreFront library version, or custom if you’re building your own."
+It should be unaltered from how Apple delivers it to your application.udid is an optional field to help identify a particular user???s purchases, which can aid debugging.
+It should always be a hash of the UDID, not the actual UDID, to ensure compliance with Apple???s TOS.
+The optional version field should be the StoreFront library version, or custom if you???re building your own."
           },
           "response": [
             {